trisquareeu/bytemapper/README.md

 ## Supported types
 Currently, supported types (and it's wrappers) are:
-* **boolean** which is mapped to false if all selected bytes are zeroes, otherwise is mapped to true.
+* **String** which is created from selected byte range.
+Size of single character is determined dynamically by UTF-8 standard.
+* **BigInteger** that can hold up to Integer.MAX_VALUE bytes of data.
-* **byte** is assigned with same value as in data source.
-As only one data type is not converted into unsigned byte.
+* **Byte[]** returns slice of datasource content as Byte objects array.
+This data type is **not** converted into unsigned values array.
+* **byte[]** returns slice of datasource content.
+This data type is **not** converted into unsigned values array.
-* **short**, which is mapped as big- or little-endian two bytes unsigned value.
+* **long**, which is mapped as big- or little-endian eight bytes unsigned value.
 See disclaimer about signedness below.
 * **int**, which is mapped as big- or little-endian four bytes unsigned value.
 See disclaimer about signedness below.
-* **long**, which is mapped as big- or little-endian eight bytes unsigned value.
+* **short**, which is mapped as big- or little-endian two bytes unsigned value.
 See disclaimer about signedness below.
-* **String** which is created from selected byte range.
-Size of single character is determined by UTF-8 standard.
-* **byte[]** returns slice of datasource content.
-* **Byte[]** returns slice of datasource content as Byte objects array.
+* **byte** is assigned with same value as in data source.
+This data type is **not** converted into unsigned value.
+* **boolean** which is mapped to false if all selected bytes are zeroes, otherwise is mapped to true.

+Mapper will check if annotated field is assignable by one of above types and then perform conversions from bytes to that particular type.
+If given field is assignable by more than one of given types (good example is Object type that can be assigned by virtually any from above list), first one will be used.
+For mentioned type Object, **String** instance will be returned, but for type Number, **BigInteger** will be used instead.
+If field is not assignable by any of above types, NoMapperFoundException will be thrown.

 ## Quick note on signedness
+Currently, this library supports only **unsigned** values for types other than **byte, byte[] and Byte[]**, which are stored as signed values.
+That's shorten every other data type value range to only non-negative half.

+**Example**:<br>
-Currently, this library supports only **unsigned** values.
-Even if maximum size allowed for **short** type is two bytes, please keep in mind that maximum supported value is equal to 0x7FFF(=Short.MAX_VALUE) and values like 0xFFFF will exceed it.
+Even if maximum size allowed for *short* type is two bytes,  maximum stored value is equal to  Short.MAX_VALUE (0x7FFF).
-Please consider this when choosing type for fields to avoid ArithmeticException.
+Bigger values like 0xFFFF will exceed it, resulting in ArithmeticException.
+Exception to this rule are **byte, byte[] and Byte[]** which are taken as-is from source buffer to allow developer handle signed values.

 # Licence
 This project is under permissive, MIT licence.
 Please refer to LICENSE file for more details.